Neighborhood Coordinator Information

 PORCH’s monthly food pick-ups are typically on Mondays.
 (See Sort Dates here) Due to work or family commitments, some neighborhood coordinators prefer to pick up food donations during the weekend prior to PORCH Mondays.
 That is absolutely fine!
 PORCH tries to be as flexible as possible with the schedule, knowing that neighborhood coordinators are often tucking the food pick-ups in between a million and one other tasks.

-Here is a listing of the most commonly requested foods by the local pantries served
+Here is a listing of the most commonly requested foods by the local pantries served by PORCH:

 - Cans of soup and stew